Noreaster76/svm-presentation/gjh_svm_presentation.md

 ---

 # you divide your data into subsets
-1. training
+1. training set
-1. validation
+1. validation set
+1. test set
 1. production data

-^ the data you have on hand when training your model is divided into these four subsets, but this isn't a strict rule. naturally, as you can imagine, they all have a part in the ML process, and you proceed in order from top to bottom.
+^ the data you have on hand when training your model is divided into these subsets like these, but this isn't a strict rule. naturally, as you can imagine, they all have a part in the ML process, and you proceed in order from top to bottom.

 ---

-# training data
+# training set
-^ this is a subset of the data you have at the time of training the machine learning algorithm. again, since we're dealing with supervised learning, this data is already labeled as to whether each row represents someone with heart disease or not, for example. in general, the more training data you have, the better, since it allows you to train a more generalized model and one that is less prone to variance in a couple of data points. that is, if you only had a small sample of data on which to train your model, your model might weight a little variation in one of the attributes too sensitively or not sensitively enough, for example.
+^ this is a subset of the data you have at the time of training the machine learning algorithm. in general, the more training data you have, the better, since it allows you to train a more generalized model and one that is less prone to variance in a couple of data points. that is, if you only had a small sample of data on which to train your model, your model might weight a little variation in one of the attributes too sensitively or not sensitively enough, for example.

 ---

-# validation data
+# validation set

-^ this is a subset of the data you do not use for training the model.  instead, you run the trained model against it, and because it wasn't used in training the model, the idea is that it will give you a decent idea of how your model would perform if you ever used it in production on unknown (meaning, unlabeled) data. however, because you train models using different parameters or configurations and then run those models on the validation data, and you repeat this process several times until you've found a set of parameters or a configuration that performs well, you can no longer say that the validation data was not involved in the training of the model.
+^ this is a subset of the data you do not use for training the model.  instead, you run the trained model against it, and because it wasn't used in training the model, the idea is that it will give you a decent idea of how your model would perform if you ever used it in production on data points for which you truly do not have the answers. however, because you train models using different parameters or configurations and then run those models on the validation data, and you repeat this process several times until you've found a set of parameters or a configuration that performs well, you can no longer really claim that the validation data was not involved at all in the training of the model. and that's why we set aside yet more rows of data in a final test set, so that when we publish a paper or something to that effect, we can run the model we finally settled on against data points that are truly unknown to it, that had no involvement in its development.

+---

+# test set

 ---